jkugalde/jkugalde.github.io/_pages/portfolio.md

 ## 3DP electroacoustic levitator

-An [electroacustic levitator](https://jkugalde.github.io/portfolio/levitator/) made in collaboration with the physcis department of the Universidad de Chile.
+An [electroacustic levitator](https://jkugalde.github.io/portfolio/levitator/) made in collaboration with the physics department of the Universidad de Chile.

 <img src="/images/levpic.png" width="300">